Three Things Thursday: January 26, 2023

-Dear Michigan LCV Family, Welcome to the January 26, 2023 edition of Three Things Thursday!
-There’s a lot to share this week: . . .
+Dear Michigan LCV Family, Welcome to the May 18, 2023 edition of Three Things Thursday!
+This week it’s all about water!
+1. . . .

 Pollution in our water is measured in parts per billion, so there is truly no room for error in protecting the water we drink.
 In recent years, Michiganders have come to know better than most just how high the stakes can be when a community’s clean water is compromised.